 Location: Almaty - Today embark on a full-day guided city tour of Almaty.
 The development and wealth you’ll see on display as you walk the streets comes from the country's main export – oil.
 Kazakhstan is one of the world's top five oil-producing nations in the world.
 Visit Central Square and the colourful Zenkoff Cathedral in historic Panfilov Park, dedicated to the 28 guardsmen who died defending Moscow against German tanks in WWII.
 Check out the fascinating Museum of Kazakh Musical Instruments and the State Historical Museum, which features a great collection of ancient relics.
 Finally, summit Kok Tobe Hill for great views over the city before returning to the hotel after a long but fulfilling day.

 Day - 10

-Location: Almaty - KAZ/KGZ Border Crossing - Karakol - Today before saying goodbye to Kazakhstan, stop at spectacular Charyn Canyon (approx 4 hours drive).
-The colorful formations of different shapes and sizes are no less impressive than the Grand Canyon in the US, (though it's much smaller!).
+Location: Almaty – KAZ/KGZ Border Crossing – Karakol - Today before saying goodbye to Kazakhstan, stop at spectacular Charyn Canyon (approximately 4 hours' drive).
+The colorful formations of different shapes and sizes are no less impressive than the Grand Canyon in the United States, (though it's much smaller!).
 Continue to the border and enter the mountainous nation of Kyrgyzstan.
 Tonight you'll stay in the peaceful town of Karakol.